invalidusernamecalled/wintar/README.md

 `addtotar.bat EXISTINGarchiveNAME file/folderNAMEtoADD`

 #### Edge cases Reviewed:-
-1. File names contain `!` could be mis interpreted leading to a File Not Exist Error.
+1. File names containing `!` could be mis interpreted leading to a File Not Exist Error.
 Will require escaping `^^^!` which may not be feasible.
 2. File names containing special variable names (enclosed in `%` or `!` like `%special_name%` or `!special_name!` could be mis interpreted.
 If you plan to use this in a script, better check for these special characters and process them manually.

 >[!WARNING]